cocos2d-x/cocos-utils/README.md

 Sometimes, you should type `sudo cocos install` in mac or lunix, because `cocos install` calls `npm install`, and `npm` requires administrator permissions.

+Sometimes, you may need to use `cocos install -r` if you are in China.

 ##### Create project of cocos2d-html5